 Case history and standard clinical evaluation procedure should be used to determine the prognosis.
-Determine which eve is to be corrected for distance and which eve is to be corrected for near.
+Determine which eye is to be corrected for distance and which eye is to be corrected for near.
 Next determine the near add.
 With trial lenses of the proper power in place observe the reaction to this mode of correction.

 Immediately after the correct power lenses are in place, walk across the room and have the patient look at you.
 Assess the patient's reaction to distance vision under these circumstances.
-Then have the patient look at familiar near objects such as a watch face or fingernails.
+Then have the patient look at familiar near objects such as a watch face or fingernalis.
 Again assess the reaction.
-As the patient continues to look around the room at both near and distant objects, observe the reactions.
+As the patient continues to look around room at both near and distance objects, observe the reactions.
 Only after these vision tasks are completed should the patient be asked to read print.
-Evaluate the patient's reaction to large print (e.g. typewritten copy) at first and then graduate to newsprint and finally smaller type sizes.
+Evaluate the patient's reaction to large print (e.g. typewritten copy) at first and than graduate to news print and finally smaller type sizes.

-After the patient's performance under the above conditions is completed, tests of visual acuity and reading ability under conditions of moderately dim illumination should be attempted.
+After the patient's performance under the above conditions are completed, tests of visual acuity and reading ability under conditions of moderately dim illumination should be attempted.